-When using new IO (NIO), HornetQ will, by default, use a number of threads equal to three times the number of cores (or hyper-threads) as reported by Runtime.getRuntime().availableProcessors() for processing incoming packets.
-If you want to override this value, you can set the number of threads by specifying the parameter nio-remoting-threads in the transport configuration.
+When using new IO (NIO), HornetQ will, by default, cap its thread pool at three times the number of cores (or hyper-threads) as reported by Runtime.getRuntime().availableProcessors() for processing incoming packets.
+To override this value, you can set the number of threads by specifying the parameter nio-remoting-threads in the transport configuration.
 See the Chapter 16, Configuring the Transport for more information on this.